-What’s great about these challenge ideas is that lots of them became daily habits now.
+What’s great about these challenge ideas is that lots of them have become daily habits now.

-It’s a wonderful way to test out something new and the best way of living an intentional life.
+It’s a wonderful way to try something new and the best way to live an intentional life.

 If you haven’t already, I thoroughly recommend you give it a go.

-My most recent challenge was 10 Day fasting, which has led me to learn all about fasting: its impact on body and mind.
+My most recent challenge was a 10-day fast, which led me to learn all about fasting and its impact on the body and mind.

-I thought fasting is a religious thing, duh!
+I thought fasting was a religious thing, duh!

-Among all the challenge ideas though, I find my current challenge (publishing a blog post every day for 100 days) far more, um, challenging.
+Among all the challenge ideas, I find my current challenge (publishing a blog post every day for 100 days) far more, um, challenging.

 ♣ UPDATE: my 100 Day Challenge is complete now.
-You can find more details below, before, during and after the challenge in order.
+You can find more details below, before, during, and after the challenge.

 - Popular Blog Posts Roundup (Halfway Through My 100 Day Challenge)

-I thought, if I suffered from them (and overcame them), there must be someone out there who’s going through the same.
+I thought that if I suffered from them (and overcame them), there must be someone out there who’s going through the same thing.

 Fear and Worry are Normal

-If you feel like a loser feeling anxious and insecure because of fear and worry (I know the feeling!), don’t be too hard on yourself.
+If you feel like a loser and are anxious and insecure because of fear and worry (I know the feeling!), don’t be too hard on yourself.

 She didn’t feel fear and worry any less than you would have.

-It surprised me when I heard him talking about his fear, worry and uncertainty:
+It surprised me when I heard him talk about his fear, worry, and uncertainty.

 Even the best of the best felt fear and uncertainty.

-When you accept worry and fear as a fact of life, they can’t surprise you.
+When you accept worry and fear as facts of life, they can’t surprise you.
 Therefore, they can’t have detrimental power over you.

-Instead, you can learn and put them away long enough to get what has to be done, done anyway.
+Instead, you can learn them and put them away long enough to get done what has to be done, done anyway.